DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 Admin
 *****

 This is the wp-admin or backend of Disciple.Tools.
-Only certain roles within your Disciple.Tools instance will be able to access this.
-To open up the admin backend, click on the ``gear`` on the top right and then click ``Admin``
+Only certain roles within your Disciple.Tools instance will be able to access this and depending on their role, access will vary.

+To open up the admin backend, click on the |gear| on the top right and then click ``Admin``

+To see what each role has access to, click `here <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/getting_started/roles.html#roles>`_

 Contacts
 =======

-These are the backend records of the contacts that can be found in the Contacts List Page.
+These are the backend records of the contacts that can be found in the `Contact List Page <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/getting_started/contacts.html#contacts-list-page>`_.
 Every Disciple.Tools user will also have a Contact Record made for them.
-We recommend you edit every Contact Record on the front end.
+We recommend you edit every `Contact Record <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/getting_started/contacts.html#contacts-record-page>`_ on the front end.

 You can delete a contact record by hovering over their name and clicking ``Trash``.

 Groups
 ======

-These are the backend records of the groups that can be found in the Groups List Page.
-We recommend you edit every Group Record on the front end.
+These are the backend records of the groups that can be found in the `Groups List Page <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/getting_started/groups.html#groups-list-page>`_.
+We recommend you edit every `Group Record <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/getting_started/groups.html#group-record-page>`_ on the front end.

 You can delete a group record by hovering over their name and clicking ``Trash``.

 Locations
 ========

+Locations will not automatically show up in the frontend when editing a Contact or Group Record.
+You must first add locations in the Admin backend for them to show up as options for the frontend.

+Click ``Add New`` to get started.
+All of your added locations will be listed here.

 Add New
 --------

+Documentation Coming Soon

 Import
 ------

+Documentation Coming Soon

 People Groups
 =============

+Various people groups will not automatically show up in the frontend when editing a Contact or Group Record.
+You must first add the people groups in the Admin backend for them to show up as options for the frontend.

+Click ``Add New`` to get started.
+All of your added people groups will be listed here.

 Add New
 -----

+Documentation Coming Soon

 Import
 -----

+Documentation Coming Soon

 Extensions (DT)